MichaelCurrin/my-github-projects/README.md

 This project will show your GitHub account's public repos as a statically generated Jekyll site, both locally or on a remote location such as on Netlify.
 (This _could_ work also with GitHub Actions to run the custom plugins and Jekyll 4.
 See the [GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) section on Jekyll docs - then a schedule parameter could be used for nightly or weekly builds.)

-The main limitation that the site has rebuilt in order to get the latest repos and topic tags, but that is easy enough to trigger a new build by hand occasionally on Netlify - command-line `curl` POSTs requests can even trigger a build.
+The main limitation that the site has rebuilt in order to get the latest repos and topic tags, but that is easy enough to trigger a new build by hand occasionally on Netlify - command-line `curl` POST requests can even trigger a build.
 And also this project works best when you have a lot of repos (over 10) and also use detailed but consistent tags based on the use (tool / linter / static site) or tech used (programming language / library / host location).

 ## Purpose